Ashmolean Museum: Renovations

-The interior of the Ashmolean has been extensively modernised in recent years and now includes a restaurant and large gift shop.
+The interior of the Ashmolean was extensively modernised during the early 21st century and now includes a restaurant and large gift shop.

 In 2000, the Chinese Picture Gallery, designed by van Heyningen and Haward Architects, opened at the entrance of the Ashmolean and is partly integrated into the structure.
-It was inserted into a lightwell in the Grade 1 listed building, and was designed to support future construction from its roof.
+It was inserted into a lightwell in the Grade I listed building and was designed to support future construction from its roof.
 Apart from the original Cockerell spaces, this gallery was the only part of the museum retained in the rebuilding.
 The gallery houses the Ashmolean's own collection and is also used from time to time for the display of loan exhibitions and works by contemporary Chinese artists.
 It is the only museum gallery in Britain devoted to Chinese paintings.

-The Sackler Library, incorporating the older library collections of the Ashmolean, opened in 2001 and has allowed an expansion of the book collection, which concentrates on classical civilization, archaeology and art history.
+The Bodleian Art, Archaeology and Ancient World Library (formerly the Sackler Library), incorporating the older library collections of the Ashmolean, opened in 2001 and has allowed an expansion of the book collection, which concentrates on classical civilisation, archaeology, and art history.

 Between 2006 and 2009, the museum was expanded to the designs of architect Rick Mather and the exhibition design company Metaphor, supported by the Heritage Lottery Fund.
 The $98.2 million rebuilding resulted in five floors instead of three, with a doubling of the display space, as well as new conservation studios and an education centre.
 The renovated museum re-opened on 7 November 2009.

 On 26 November 2011, the Ashmolean opened to the public the new galleries of Ancient Egypt and Nubia.
 This second phase of major redevelopment now allows the museum to exhibit objects that have been in storage for decades, more than doubling the number of coffins and mummies on display.
-The project received lead support from Lord Sainsbury's Linbury Trust, along with the Selz Foundation, Mr Christian Levett, as well as other trusts, foundations, and individuals.
+The project received lead support from Lord Sainsbury's Linbury Trust, along with the Selz Foundation, Mr. Christian Levett, as well as other trusts, foundations, and individuals.
 Rick Mather Architects led the redesign and display of the four previous Egypt galleries and the extension to the restored Ruskin Gallery, previously occupied by the museum shop.

 In May 2016, the museum opened new galleries dedicated to the display of its collection of Victorian art.
-This development allowed for the return to the Ashmolean of the Great Bookcase, designed by William Burges, and described as "the most important example of Victorian painted furniture ever made.".
+This development allowed for the return to the Ashmolean of the Great Bookcase, designed by William Burges, and described as "the most important example of Victorian painted furniture ever made."

 Collections

 The main museum contains huge collections of archaeological specimens and fine art.
 It has one of the best collections of Pre-Raphaelite paintings, majolica pottery, and English silver.
-The archaeology department includes the bequest of Arthur Evans and so has an excellent collection of Greek and Minoan pottery.
+The archaeology department includes the bequest of Arthur Evans and so has a collection of Greek and Minoan pottery.
 The department also has an extensive collection of antiquities from Ancient Egypt and the Sudan, and the museum hosts the Griffith Institute for the advancement of Egyptology.

 Highlights of the Ashmolean's collection include: